LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

    <html lang="en" xmlns:th="https://www.thymeleaf.org/">

-The ``xmlns:th`` attribute pulls in information from ``thymeleaf.org`` about the tags that we will use with Thymeleaf.
-This allows IntelliJ properly apply syntax highlighting and error reporting.
+The ``xmlns:th`` attribute pulls in information from ``thymeleaf.org`` about the keywords and methods that we will use with Thymeleaf.
+This allows IntelliJ to properly apply syntax highlighting and error reporting.

 A side effect of the ``xmlns:th`` attribute is that it implements stricter requirements for closing HTML tags.
 In HTML5, we can get away with leaving out